 - Formaldehyde, phosphates, and perfumes.

 - Cast iron sinks.
 To safely clean cast-iron sinks and lavatories, rinse with water and dry thoroughly after each use.
-For stubborn stains, abrasives such as washing soda and borax are a good alternative to chemical cleaners, and a lemon half can even be used to scrub out mild stains.
+For stubborn stains, abrasives such as washing soda and borax are an excellent alternative to chemical cleaners, and a lemon half can even be used to scrub out mild stains.

 - Ceramic tile.
 Scrub ceramic tile floors and countertops with a nonabrasive natural cleaner such as baking soda mixed with water.
 Rinse thoroughly with clean water.
 The easiest - and safest - way to keep tiled shower walls clean is to wipe them down with a towel after each use.
 To clean stained or mildewed grout, apply diluted bleach (3/4 cup bleach to 1 gallon of water) and rinse thoroughly.